One Book, One Oak Park concludes July 31. Here's what to read next:

-If you enjoyed What We’ve Lost Is Nothing by Rachel Louise Snyder, you might like:
+If you enjoyed this year's One Book, One Oak Park title What We’ve Lost Is Nothing by Rachel Louise Snyder, you might also like:

 - Me Before You by Jojo Moyes.
 A captivating story about two people with little in common who find themselves catapulted into each other’s lives.
 Blending humor and heartbreak, Moyes crafts the perfect love story and demonstrates that life is worth living.

 - Americanah by Chimamanda Ngozi Adichie.
 A young woman from Nigeria leaves behind her home and her first love to start a new life in America, only to find her dreams are not all she expected.

 - Landline by Rainbow Rowell This novel explores the delicate balance women make between work and family, considering the trade-offs and pain.
 Rowell has a special gift for offering incredible insights into ordinary life.
 Never heavy-handed, Rowell’s writing is delivered with humor and grace.